 An option that I did not test is instead of using hard lists and moving tasks between them to manage state, use tags to manage state.
 I think you'd only need one tag to assign the task to a sprint, then use a flag to mark something as started, and use the completed state and cleared flag to mark it done.
 I did not think this through fully or test it, though.
 If you give this some thought, let me know how it works - @dnbrg74

 Apple Reminders Shared Lists for Teams?

 Does this work with a team?
 I don't know.
-On the surface of it, as Apple has shared lists, I think it probably could support some teamwork - which after all is at the core of Agile work methodologies.
+On the surface, as Apple has shared lists, I think it probably could support some teamwork - which is at the core of Agile work methodologies.

 Is it possible?
 Yes.
 It works.
 Kind of.
-However just because Apple Reminders can support a model of workflow, to a degree, doesn't mean it should be used as such.
+However, just because Apple Reminders can support a workflow model to a degree doesn't mean it should be used as such.
 It was an interesting and fun exercise to explore this, but I believe;